 - Your dog’s behavior or health changes after a tick bite.

-If you use a wide-tooth comb for fleas on your dog after a walk, chances are you’ll discover any ticks in the dog’s coat, and they’ll probably not have attached themselves yet.
-(To protect yourself, tuck long pants into your socks during walks in woods and fields, and wear a hat.)
+If you use a wide-tooth comb for fleas on your dog after a walk, chances are you’ll discover any ticks in the dog’s coat, too, and they’ll probably not have attached themselves yet.

 Around your house, be sure to keep tall grass mowed to discourage ticks from setting up camp in your yard.
-Pet-approved insecticides may be used on your lawn to control ticks, but its benefit may be short-lived since some ticks spend part of their lifecycle underground, safely away from any treatment.
+Pet-approved insecticides may be used on your lawn to control ticks, but their benefits may be short-lived since some ticks spend part of their lifecycle underground, safely away from any treatment.

 There are many treatments available to help keep your dog safe from ticks:

-Topical treatments.
 These products are commonly used and are very effective.
-You apply a small bottle of solution to the back of the dog (directions vary, as does the dosage based on the dog’s weight).
-They last for a month or so.
-Some will also kill fleas, but not all, so read the label carefully.
-Frontline and Advantage are popular brands.
-Active ingredients include permethrin, imidacloprid, pyrethrin, or fipronil.
+You apply a small bottle of solution to the back of the dog — directions vary, as does the dosage based on the dog’s weight.
+They usually last for a month or so.

-Powders.
-Easier than sprays but messy, to be sure.
-Not recommended for dogs that suffer from asthma.
-Again, read the directions carefully for how to apply and how long the powder remains effective.
-These contain pyrethrin.
+Again, read the directions carefully for how to apply and how long the tick powder remains effective.
+These can contain pyrethrin.

-A recent product called Preventic, available as a collar, has proven itself effective in killing ticks on dogs.
-It contains an ingredient called Amitraz, which kills the tick before it can attach itself.
-Some dogs have an adverse reaction to the collar, so it’s a good idea to ask your vet about it first and watch your dog carefully when you first use it.
+Some dogs have an adverse reaction to the collar, so it’s a good idea to ask your vet about it and watch your dog carefully when you first use it.
 Also, the collar isn’t effective at killing fleas.